Nordtess/North-Design-Website/README.md

 <p align="center">
   The mobile version with a standard hamburger menu for the links, automatically changes to mobile version when the screen width goes < 800px.
+  Alot of the JavaScript code and animations are either customized or removed for the mobile version, for example the light around the submit button on the user message board always show a red or green light the moment the user starts giving input since there is no hovering on mobile-phones or tablets.
 </p>

 ---